 Protection of Property

-The majority of crimes that are committed on the Middlebury College campus involve the theft of personal property.
+Most crimes committed on College campuses involve the theft of personal property.
 Larcenies are crimes of opportunity and occur primarily when property is left in unlocked or unattended areas.
-In an attempt to alleviate this problem, the Department of Public Safety makes the following recommendations:

 - Avoid bringing large amounts of cash or valuables to campus or your residence.

-- Keep items of value out of sight.
-If you must keep cash or valuables in your room for short periods of time, do not store them in obvious hiding places like desks or dressers.
+- Keep valuables items out of sight.
+If you must keep cash or valuables in your room, don’t store them in obvious hiding places like desks or dressers.

 - Never lend out the key to your room or residence.

 - If you live in a dormitory, take your room key to the shower with you.
-Do not leave it in your robe or clothing, where someone going through your pockets can find it.
+Don’t leave it in your robe or clothing, where someone going through your pockets could find it.

 - When leaving your vehicle at a service station or parking garage, leave only the ignition key.

-- When leaving for vacations, store valuables such as stereos and televisions out of sight.
-During summer recess, do not leave valuables in student storage areas.
-These areas are not secure and the College is not responsible for the loss of property.
-The Department of Public Safety does have a secure storage area.
+- When leaving for vacation, store stereos and televisions out of sight, and during summer recess, don’t leave valuables in student storage areas.
+These areas aren’t secure and the College isn’t responsible for the property loss.
+Public Safety does have a secure storage area.

-- Check with your family insurance agent to determine if your property is properly covered under your parent's homeowner's insurance.
-If not, you should consider purchasing your own insurance.
+- Check with your family insurance agent to determine if your property is covered under your parents’ homeowner's insurance.
+If not, consider purchasing your own insurance.